SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 Most people who exercise do so to lose fat, i.e., to look better.
 They may believe that exercise helps them burn a great number of calories but they are mistaken.

+> Aerobic exercise will not radically transform your body and health.

 Exercise, especially moderate to low intensity endurance activities like jogging, walking, or riding a bike burns few calories.

 Given that there are 3,500 calories in a pound of fat, most of you would have to run for 14 hours at a moderate pace to lose one pound of fat.